schochastics/xaringan-themes/README.md

 # xaringan themes

 A collection of novelty themes for xaringan slides in R.
+The themes are not packaged.
+Simply clone the repository and use the `skeleton.Rmd` as a starting point.

 # blackboard